ykfre/BsodSurvivor/README.md

 - Code which uses try catch/sehs shouldn't be in a code which is being updated - as Windows will not run the catch/__except code.

   You should place them in different files from the file which you want to change.

+## Evaluating Expressions - Limitations

+- For now there isn't a support for printing automatically a result of expression, you need to use instead [DbgPrint](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/nf-wdm-dbgprint) in the expression, for example: DbgPrint("result is %d", f()).

+- Default function arguments /Macros won't be found if if the function isn't in a file which is in in a [clang module](https://clang.llvm.org/docs/Modules.html)

+  - **All the modules support is very much experimental**!

+- Functions which didn't compiled to the binary - won't be able to be found and used, mainly important for templates/ static unused functions if their implementation isn't in a [module](https://clang.llvm.org/docs/Modules.html) .

+- Functions in an anonymous namespaces won't be found.

+- Expressions with classes/functions with const expressions SNIFAE, or forward declaration won't be evaluated correctly even with module, please use static const where possible. type_traits, std::unique_ptr,std::shared_ptr, std::optional, and std::expected were changed in order to be implemented without static constexpr where possible in [here](bsodSurvivor\tests\ExecutableTest\stl).

+  This files are also installed as part of BSOD_SURVIVOR installation (will be used only if you include them).

+- Templates and Default function arguments won't work if you will compile the program using Incredibuild, as it won't find there module.modulemap in the remote computer ( the compilation will still succeed)

+- You won't be able to evaluate expression if there is an upper frame from your selected frame, which its program counter isn't in your main driver as configured in config.json

+- Consts values are evaluated using the original module content only.

 # Open Source Acknowledgements